Phoenix Nights: Series 1

 It is the opening day of Brian Potter's new club, the Phoenix (two of his previous clubs having burned down while another flooded).
 With "TV's own Roy Walker" opening the club, Brian wants everything to be perfect.
 But he has to contend with a power cut that leaves the club in the dark, the theft of the bingo machine, a German-speaking "Das Boot" arcade machine, Max the doorman injuring himself and a racist folk band called "Half A Shilling" (with the lead singer played by Tim Healy).
 The band are ostensibly singing about Holy Communion Shoes, although journalist Deborah Quinn detects the racist metaphor in the song entitled "Send The Buggers Back".
 These factors soon ruin everything.
-The auditioning act at the end of the episode is a pair of spacemen, one on a spinning disc, miming to a David Bowie song.
+The auditioning act at the end of the episode is a pair of spacemen, one on a spinning disc, miming to "Space Oddity" by David Bowie.